womcauliff/Simple-State-Machine-App/README.md

 | **Old State: 2** 	| 3 	| 1 	| 0 	|
 | **Old State: 3** 	| 0 	| 2 	| 0 	|

-Instructions for the application are as follows:
+User instructions to interact with the application are as follows:
 ```
-Enter a value (0, 1, or 2) to transition to the next state, and display the current state of the object.
+Enter a value (0, 1, or 2) to transition to the next state.
 Enter -1 to exit the state machine.
 ```

 The application accepts input for the state machine from both button and keyboard events.

 ----

+## Live Deployment

+This application is live at [https://womcauliff.github.io/Simple-State-Machine-App/](https://womcauliff.github.io/Simple-State-Machine-App/).

-## Installation
+## Run Locally

+To run this application on your local machine, run the following commands after cloning this repository:
 ```
+cd Simple-State-Machine-App/
 npm install
 npm start
 ```